quandl/quandl-r/README.md

     > data <- Quandl("NSE/OIL")

 To extend your access to the Quandl API, use your authentication token.
-To do this sign into your account (or create one) and go to the API tab under in your account page.
-Then copy your authentication token and type(with quotes):
+To do this sign into your account (or create one) and go to your [account info page](http://www.quandl.com/users/info).
+Then copy your authentication token and type (with quotes):

     > Quandl.auth("authenticationtoken")

 This will then extend your usage.

-To check how much usage you have left type:

-    > Quandl.limit()

-This number is updated everytime Quandl is called or when passed force_check=TRUE.

 ### Example ###
 Create a graph of the Nasdaq, with a monthly frequency